javierabosch/Word2Vec-on-Reddit-s-Politics-Subreddit-Jan-Apr-2016-/README.md

 Seems like it does.

-####Find similarity of the term 'corrupt politician' with Bernie and Hillary:
+####Find similarities of the term 'corrupt politician' with Bernie and Hillary:

 ![Corrupt Politician](https://github.com/sgrvinod/Word2Vec-on-Reddit-s-Politics-Subreddit-Jan-Apr-2016-/blob/master/examples/corrupt%20politician%20candidates.png?raw=true)

 Haha!
-The actual valus of the cosine similarities might be a little arbitrary, but who has the larger value definitely reflects Reddit's (and nearly everyone else's) sentiment.
+The actual values of the cosine similarities might be a little arbitrary, but who has the larger value definitely reflects Reddit's (and nearly everyone else's) sentiment.

 ####Similarly, to find the 'idealistic' candidate: